Gorenstein-projective modules over short local algebras

 We assume now that $e\ge 2$.
 The indecomposable preprojective modules can be labeled $P_0, P_1, P_2,\dots$, with $P_0 = S(1)$, $P_1$ the indecomposable projective representation corresponding to the vertex $0$ (thus $\bdim P_1 = (1,e)$) and $\bdim P_{i+1} = e\bdim P_i - \bdim P_{i-1}$ for $i\ge 1$.
 Similarly, the indecomposable preinjective modules can be labeled $Q_0 = S(0), Q_1, Q_2,\dots$; with $Q_0 = S(0)$, $Q_1$ the indecomposable injective representation corresponding to the vertex $1$ (thus $\bdim Q_1 = (e,1)$) and $\bdim Q_{i+1} = e\bdim Q_i - \bdim Q_{i-1}$ for $i\ge 1$.
 If we define $b_n$ for $n\ge -1$ recursively by $b_{-1} = 0,\ b_0 = 1$ and $b_{n+1} = eb_{n}-b_{n-1}$ for $n\ge 0$, then $\bdim P_n = (b_{n-1},b_n)$ and $\bdim Q_n = (b_n,b_{n-1})$ (for example, for $e = 3$, the sequence $b_{-1},\, b_0,\, b_1 \dots$ is just the sequence of the even-index Fibonacci numbers $0,\,1,\,3,\,8,\,21,\,55,\,144,\dots$).
 An explicit formula for the numbers $b_n$ due to Avramov, Iyengar and \c Sega will be exhibited in Appendix B.

 The global structure of $\mod K(e)$ can be seen by looking at the Auslander-Reiten quiver of $K(e)$.
 It has the following shape:

-There are two Auslander-Reiten components of non-regular modules, the preprojective component (seen on the left) and the preinjective component (seen on the right).
+There are two Auslander-Reiten components of non-regular modules: the preprojective component (seen on the left) and the preinjective component (seen on the right).
+The Auslander-Reiten components of regular modules are homogeneous tubes for $e = 2$, and are of the form $\Bbb Z \Bbb A_\infty$ for $e \ge 3.$

 Non-zero maps between preprojective modules (and between preinjective modules, respectively) go from left to right.
 Also, there are no non-zero maps from a regular module to a preprojective module, and no non-zero maps from a preinjective module to a preprojective or a regular module.

 {\bf History.} Here are at least some hints.
-The representations of $K(2)$ are called Kronecker modules, since they have been classified by Kronecker in 1890, completing earlier partial results by Jordan and Weierstrass, as mentioned for example in [ARS].
-This classification plays an important role in many parts of mathematics.
-A standard reference for the matrix approach (in the language of matrix pencils) is Gantmacher's book on matrix theory [Gm].
-There is the equivalent theory of coherent sheaves over the projective line, where the usual reference is the splitting theorem of Grothendieck (but one should be aware that this result can be traced back to Hilbert (1905), Plemelj (1908), and G\.
-D\.
-Birkhoff (1913), see [OSS]).
+The representations of $K(2)$ are called Kronecker modules, since they have been classified by Kronecker in 1890.
+We will give a brief survey on related investigations at the end of Section A.9.

-Of course, the fact that there are just 3 indecomposable representations of $K(1)$ is a basic statement of elementary linear algebra.
+The fact that there are just 3 indecomposable representations of $K(1)$ is a basic statement of elementary linear algebra.

-The representation theory of $K(e)$ with $e\ge 3$ has attracked a lot of interest in the last 40 years, but is still very mysterious.
+The representation theory of $K(e)$ with $e\ge 3$ has attracted a lot of interest in the last 40 years, but is still very mysterious.

+The algebras $K(e)$ with $e = 1,\ e = 2,$ and $e\ge 3$ are typical representation-finite, tame, and wild algebras, respectively.
+One expects that any one-parameter family of indecomposable modules of a tame algebra is related to the regular modules of $K(2)$, and that any wild algebra has a full subcategory which is related to the regular representations of $K(3).$

 {\bf A.2.
-The push-down functor $\pi\:\mod K(e) \to \mod L(e).$}
+The push-down functor $\pi\colon \mod K(e) \to \mod L(e)$}

 We recall that $L(e)$ is the local $k$-algebra with radical $J$ such that $J^2 = 0$, $\dim J = e$ and $L(e)/J = k.$ We assume here that $|J| = e \ge 2$ and identify $J = k^e$.